ziolkowski-bartosz/client/README.md

 1. Create a database in MySQL.
 2. Create a folder called e.g. "Polenix" and navigate to it in the terminal.
-3. Create two subfolders: "Polenix_client" and "Polenix_server".
-4. Navigate to "Polenix_client" folder and clone the frontend repository to the "Polenix_client" folder:
+3. Clone the frontend repository:

 ```
 git clone https://github.com/bart-ziolkowski/Polenix_client.git